-We have two kids each, all of whom are proudly the centre of our worlds.
+Eric and I each have two kids who proudly are the centre of our worlds.

-2. Talk about how you make money and where it is spent: Given the prominence of credit and debit cards and technology, kids rarely see money change hands.
-Letting kids know that money does not grow on trees, but rather comes from hard work is important.
+2. Talk about how you make money and where it is spent.
+Given the prominence of credit and debit cards and other payment technology, kids rarely see money change hands.
+Letting kids know that money does not grow on trees but rather comes from hard work is important.
 Understanding your job pays for your house, food, car, gas and internet can be things they may take for granted.

-5.Teach them how to negotiate: Overcharged on a bill?
-Have them listen as you problem-solve and work to get your money back using positive conflict resolution skills.
+5.Teach them how to negotiate.
+Overcharged on a bill?
+Have them listen as you problem-solve and work to get your money back using positive conflict-resolution skills.
 Ask them what they think is fair to be paid for chores.
 Why do they deserve more allowance?
-This also helps teach the value of their time.
+This also helps teach them the value of their time.

-6. Discuss the impact of fees and interest: Show them where to review items such as bank fees, cellphone bills or how interest charges add up and take a bite out of hard-earned money.
-It is paramount to explain credit cards and the impact of paying upwards of 20 per cent on the balance.
+6. Discuss the impact of fees and interest.
+Show them where to review items such as bank fees, cellphone bills and how interest charges add up and take a bite out of hard-earned money.
+It is paramount to explain credit cards and the impact of paying upwards of 20 per cent interest on the balance.

-7. Get them involved: Grocery shopping can be a great experience to learn what things cost and how to look for sales and work within a budget.
+7. Get them involved.
+Grocery shopping can be a great experience to learn what things cost, how to look for sales and how to work within a budget.

-8. Tell them no: Our kids are not shy and repeatedly ask for things.
+8. Tell them no. Our kids are not shy asking repeatedly for things.
 While wanting to do nice things for our kids, we also want to avoid raising entitled children.
 Sometimes the best answer is no.

 By teaching kids about money, it can help them grow up to be financially savvy and confident.
 It could save parents money in the long run, too.